 Also, of note, 54.2% of the children in this area live in poverty; an extraordinarily high percentage compared to other neighborhoods in the nation.
 In a nation where approximately one in four children grows up in poverty, this neighborhood stands out for the depth of the problem manifested here.

-American households most often have a car, and regularly they have two or three.
-But households in the Downtown Passaic North neighborhood buck this trend.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the Downtown Passaic North neighborhood have a highly unusual car ownership.
 37.4% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 97.9% of U.S. neighborhoods.

 Did you know that the Downtown Passaic North neighborhood has more Dominican ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 25.8% of this neighborhood's residents have Dominican ancestry.